Laurie Poole, MS, LPC

 Whether positive or painful, the patterns that we experienced growing up are often repeated in subsequent relationships with our partners, children, co-workers, and within ourselves.
 Before we know it, history repeats itself in ways we didn’t intend.
 With this in mind, your story will always be my starting point.
 I’m curious about how patterns in your life are played out in relationships with loved ones, which will inform many of our discussions.

-I’ve had the privilege of witnessing incredible transformation when families open up with each other in honest dialogue, and when couples take the risk of expressing their deepest fears and longings.
-That kind of vulnerability isn’t easy—but it’s often where the healing begins.
-I work with:
+I've had the privilege of witnessing real transformation when families open up with each other in honest dialogue, and when couples take the risk of naming their deepest fears and longings.
+That kind of vulnerability is not easy, but it is often where the healing begins.
+Much of my individual work centers on therapy for women in life transitions, supporting clients through seasons of identity shift, aging, loss, and reinvention.

 and Accreditation